 1. Are phones allowed in class?
 2. True or False This course is reading intensive.
 Most of the reading will be done at home.
 3. True or False A prearranged school event (e.g., field trip, a thletics, theatre, etc.) is an excuse for late work.
-A prearranged absence (e.g., vacation, doctor r, dentist, etc.) is an excuse for late work.
+A prearranged absence (e.g., vacation, docto r, dentist, etc.) is an excuse for late work.
 4. Late work will earn no more than % credit.
-5. tudents must be aware? , and 6.
-Where can you find our agenda, general info, due dates, and supplementary materials?
+5. What are the three essential platforms of which students must be aware? , and 6.
+Where can you find our agenda, due dates, and other supplementary materials?
 7. Where can you find previous lectures?
 8. What platform contains the official grades of record?
 9. What is the best way to contact me outside of class?
-10. If you're confused or have questions, WHO is the e BEST person to contact me? read the syllabus, as well as the class policies (both tent, pace, and academic obligations of this course. of which can be found on the website), and I understand (Student Name) (Student Signature) (Parent/Guardian Name) (Parent/Guardian Signature)
+10. 10.
+If you're confused or have questions, WHO is the BEST person to contact me? read the syllabus, as well as the class policies (both stand the content, pace, and academic obligations of (Student Name) (Student Signature) (Parent/Guardian Name) (Parent/Guardian Signature)